haberdashPI/german_track/_research/plans.md

 - what about mounya's point about the female "correct" responses counting as incorrect

-- do the features encoded tell us anything
+- do the features encoded tell us anything?
+  - look at averages across time / feature
   - look at bootstraps
     - across time
     - across features (ideally spatialized, but first without spatialization)